-Currently, we have three, wholly owned, subsidiaries, (i) TC BioPharm Limited, incorporated on July 1, 2013, through which we to conduct our principal operations, and (ii) two subsidiaries (a) TC BioPharm BV, incorporated in The Netherlands in March 2019 and (b) TC BioPharm (North America) Inc., incorporated in the United States of America in June 2021, that currently have minimal operations.
-It is anticipated that TC BioPharm (North America) Inc. will develop operations and a management presence in the United States, with a view to expanding our product offerings into that jurisdiction in the future.
+Currently, we have three, wholly owned, subsidiaries, (i) TC BioPharm Limited, incorporated on July 1, 2013, through which we to conduct our principal clinical and research and development activities, and (ii) two subsidiaries (a) TC BioPharm BV, incorporated in The Netherlands in March 2019 and (b) TC BioPharm (North America) Inc., incorporated in the United States of America in June 2021, that currently have minimal operations.
+It is anticipated that TC BioPharm (North America) Inc. will develop operations and a management presence in the United States, with a view to expanding clinical trials into the United States leading to possible commercial activities there.